fedre30/Wild/README.md

   * Column : falling note zone (one note for each column)

      * Note: note to be played by user (inside Column component)
+  * Playzone : zone where notes have to be played
   * Score : points incremented when user play notes syncronously